Table of Content:

 Using spironolactone together with tretinoin is an effective and affordable way to combat hormonal acne long-term.
 Oral spironolactone is a is potassium-sparing diuretic used off-label in the treatment of hormonal acne and female pattern baldness.

-The combination of azelaic acid with tretinoin is a powerful acne treatment since they complement each other quite well.
+The combination of azelaic acid 15% or 20% with tretinoin is a powerful acne treatment since they complement each other quite well.
 These two medications address some of the same causes of acne such as decreasing sebum production, act as anti-keratinizing agents, reduce hyperpigmentation, inflammation and unclog pores.
 On the other hand, azelaic acid also has antimicrobial properties and targets some hormonal causes similar to Winlevi.

 Is tretinoin sold without a prescription?